How supervisors use task books

 If you are a supervisor or qualified person working in the Australian maritime industry, you will need to observe and sign off a seafarer using a task book.

 Each task performed and recorded in the task book must be witnessed and signed off by a supervisor or qualified person who is connected with the vessel’s operation.
 This can be a master, engineer, owner or operations manager, depending on the seafarer's current certificate level and the certificate they are working towards.
 It must be someone in a supervisory role.

-Tasks can completed on a recreational or a commercial vessel.
 To be a supervisor or qualified person you must do one of the following:

 - Have a certificate of competency that is at least equal to the qualification being supervised.

 - Have a restricted certificate of competency that is at least equal to the qualification being supervised.
 You are not allowed to sign off tasks that you are not permitted to do under the restriction.